niplav/site/microfiction.md

 >
 > "Zombie's an [otaku](https://en.wiktionary.org/wiki/otaku) with Ohio swagger.
 Bizarre hooligan hassling the [honcho](https://en.wiktionary.org/wiki/honcho)'s chocolate stash.
 I'll powwow and yeet your avocados, narc."
 >
 > "It's [jinxed](https://en.wiktionary.org/wiki/jinx), chat!
 Lot of bugged fuss, you have [pariah](https://en.wiktionary.org/wiki/pariah) kismet.
-On Manitou you're petrified, where's your bukkake kitty?
+On Manitou you're petrified, where's your bukkake [kitty]](https://en.wiktionary.org/wiki/cat#Etymology_1)?
 My boombox gongs, yours yabbers.
 Gangnam [oof](https://www.youtube.com/watch?v=kvBLz6VkDAk), yahoo."
 >
 > "Yikes!
 Mumbo-jumbo tweets, habibi ;-) I tuktuk to my ziggurat while you possum in this crypt.
 Your haram spandrels[^spandrel] quiver like cocaine quokkas; this mewing sigma has Tomahawk'd your baka igloo."
+> "Inshallah, what's this armageddon?
+You karaoke maroon voodoo (feces, that is); I aloha and schmooze your moe squaws on my raccoon safari, hurrah!
+Your koans only flirt with schmucks and yakuza.
+No oasis for you, sheesh.

 [^spandrel]: It would make the insult less good, but if we accept the etymology from [espandre](https://en.wiktionary.org/wiki/espandre#Old_French) we could instead use "alcoves", "minarets" or "pagodas".
 But the double meaning was particularly satisfying here.
 [^emoji]: I was pleasantly to surprised that this word has no relation to the word "emotion".
 Purely independent, a true friend.